-- (NWEA) MAP is a norm-referenced measure of student growth over time.
+(NWEA) MAP is a norm-referenced measure of student growth over time.
 The computer adaptive test adjusts the difficulty of the questions so that each student takes a unique test.
 The difficulty of each question is based on how well the student has answered previous questions.
+The math matrix was developed to consider a student's percentile average (using the best four out of the most recent five administrations) rather than the most recent RIT score.

 - Displays strong number sense, estimating and judging the reasonableness of strategies and solutions easily and accurately (MP1 & 5)